MattMS/Blender_notes/README.md

-# Blender_notes
+# Blender notes

-Reminders on how to do stuff in Blender.
+These are reminders for myself on how to do stuff in Blender.